 - civil engineering technology

 - computer engineering technology

 - electrical engineering technology

 - electrical/mechanical engineering technology

 - manufacturing engineering technology

 - mechanical engineering technology

-- telecommunications engineering technology
+- · telecommunications engineering technology

-Each of the programs is designed to accept graduates from associate degree programs into the upper division (third and fourth years) of the program.
-Many students choose to transfer from similar engineering technology fields to continue study in a particular engineering technology specialization.
+Many students choose to transfer from similar engineering technology fields to continue study in a particular engineering technology specialization, typically entering as upper-division students.
 Each program consists of a balance of professional studies, the liberal arts, mathematics, and cooperative education.
 With the selection of technical electives, students can tailor their program to enhance previous knowledge and work experience.

 Upper division: The engineering technology programs are flexible and can easily accommodate students who currently work in full-time positions and wish to pursue a degree on a part-time basis.
 Part-time study in all engineering technology upper-division programs is available during the day.
 All programs offer part-time study in the evenings, except civil engineering technology.
-The upper-division programs in electrical/ mechanical and telecommunications engineering technology are also offered through online learning.
+Many courses are available online.

 The requirements for part-time study and for graduation are consistent with those for the electrical, computer, and telecommunications engineering technology full-time day programs requiring co-op experience.
-The part-time mechanical, electrical/ mechanical, and manufacturing engineering technology programs do not require cooperative education.
+The part-time mechanical, electrical/mechanical, and manufacturing engineering technology programs do not require cooperative education.